Leveraging Different Learning Styles for Improved Knowledge Distillation in Biomedical Imaging: Method

-Fig. \ref{fig:0} (a) and (b) depict the standard network configurations used for knowledge distillation and mutual learning.
+Figures \ref{fig:2} (a) and (b) depict the standard distillation techniques used for knowledge distillation and mutual learning.
 Extension of KD to a single teacher and multiple student networks is also quite standard.
-Recently, \cite{UNiyaz} proposed a combination of KD and ML, where in addition to sharing information by the teacher, students also exchange information, as shown in Fig. \ref{fig:0} (c).
-In such configurations, the ensemble of student networks is used for final prediction.
-In the current work, we investigate the benefit of mixed information sharing in three different configurations – (i) KD-only framework (Fig.\ref{fig:0} (a)) (ii) ML-only framework with two students (Fig. \ref{fig:0}(b)), and (iii) combined KD + ML frameworks with one teacher and two students (Fig. \ref{fig:0} (c)).
+Recently, \cite{UNiyaz} proposed a combination of KD and ML, where in addition to sharing information by the teacher, students also exchange information, as shown in Figure \ref{fig:2} (c).
+In such configurations, the ensemble of student networks is used for the final prediction.
+In the current work, we investigate the benefit of knowledge diversification in four different distillation techniques- (i) Offline KD-only framework as shown in Figure \ref{fig:2} (a) (ii) Online KD-only framework (iii) ML-only framework with two students as shown in Figure \ref{fig:2} (b), and (iv) combined KD + ML frameworks with one teacher and two students as shown in Figure \ref{fig:2} (c).

 Leveraging the idea that different learning styles can improve the understanding of learners, we propose to train individual student networks with different information from the teacher.
 The teacher shares final predictions with one student and intermediate layer features with another.
-Similarly, in the ML framework, students exchange different information with each other.
-To demonstrate the importance of mixed information sharing, we train each of the above-mentioned network configurations with different information sharing strategies, as shown in Table \ref{tab:2}.
+Similarly, in the ML framework, students engage in information exchange, sharing predictions and intermediate-layer features with one another.
+To underscore the significance of knowledge diversification, we train each of the above-mentioned distillation techniques with three different information-sharing strategies (V1, V2, and V3), as shown in Table \ref{tab:1}.
 Furthermore, we use student networks with identical architectures to emphasize the influence of different learning styles.

-We hypothesize that while mixed information sharing will be beneficial for all three configurations, the combined KD and ML configuration with the ensemble of two student networks trained with different information from teachers as well as exchanging different information between them will exhibit the best overall performance.
+We hypothesize that diversifying knowledge has the potential to enhance the efficacy of the three established distillation techniques, namely KD (off), KD (on), and ML.
+We anticipate that the most optimal performance can be achieved by combining the KD and ML configuration with the ensemble of two student networks trained with distinct information from the teacher and promoting the exchange of diverse knowledge between them.